The most common cause is rupture of a bulge (aneurysm) in an artery.

 Leaks small amounts of blood, causing a headache, typically one that differs from past headaches

-These warning signs for subarachnoid hemorrhage can occur minutes to weeks before the rupture.
+The symptoms of subarachnoid hemorrhage can occur minutes to weeks before the rupture.
 People should report any unusual headaches to a doctor immediately.

 When a large aneurysm ruptures, it causes the following symptoms: